 On March 22, 2023, the French version of this Universal Registration Document was filed with the French Financial Markets Authority (Autorité des marchés financiers, AMF), the competent authority pursuant to (EU) Regulation No. 2017/1129, without prior approval, in accordance with Article 9 of said regulation.
-The French version of this Universal Registration Document may be used for the purposes of a public offer of securities or the admission of securities to trading on a regulated market if it is supplemented with a securities note and, if required, a summary note, as well as all updates made to the Universal Registration Document.
-The whole is then approved by the AMF in accordance with (EU) Regulation No. 2017/1129.
+French version of this Universal Registration Document may be used for the purposes of a public offer of securities or the admission of securities to trading on a regulated market if it is supplemented with a securities note and, if required, a summary note, as well as all updates made to the Universal Registration Document.
+The whole is then approved by the AMF in accordance with (EU) Regulation

-This English version of the Universal Registration Document cancels and replaces the previous English version posted on the Saint-Gobain website on March 28, 2023.
-The only changes made in this version are to reflect paragraphs of the French version (which as stated below is the authentic text) that need to be adjusted in the English translations: (i) the text below "Environment" (excluding the table) on page 137, (ii) the text below "Social" (excluding the table) on page 141, and (iii) the text below "Ethics and communities" (excluding the table) on page 147.
+This English version of the Universal Registration Document cancels and replaces the previous English version posted on the Saint-Gobain website on March 28, 2023 and April 18, 2023.
+The only changes made in this version are to reflect paragraphs of the French version (which as stated below is the authentic text) that need to be adjusted in the English translations: (i) the text below "Environment" (excluding the table) on page 137, (ii) the text below "Social" (excluding the table) on page 141, (iii) the text below "Ethics and communities" (excluding the table) on page 147 and (iv) the figures in the column entitled "Climate change adaptation" of the tables presenting the Taxonomic indicators on pages 390, 392 and 394.